 What is a Ball/Swing Combination Check Valve & How Does it Differ?

-Basically, this valve is a combination of a PVC Ball Valve and a regular Swing Check Valve.
-In the past, you would have had to install these separately if you wanted to include both in your system.
-With this product, you only need to install one valve to get the benefits of both.
+A Ball/swing combination check valve is a combination of a PVC Ball Valve and a Swing Check Valve.
+In the past, you would have had to install two separate valves.
+With this product, you only need to install one compact valve to get the benefits of both.

 By combining these two types you will: